South Sudan plane crash: All on board survive 'miraculous' landing

 - The flight was headed from Juba

-(CNN)A commercial plane made a crash landing in poor weather at an airport in South Sudan on Monday, causing several injuries -- but no deaths.
+(CNN)A commercial plane on Monday made a crash landing in poor weather at an airport in South Sudan, causing several injuries among the 43 on board.

-"It is miraculous completely," Ateny Wek Ateny, the South Sudanese presidential spokesperson.
+"It is miraculous, completely," said Ateny Wek Ateny, the South Sudanese presidential spokesperson.
 "There are only minor injuries.
 There was no single death."

-The incident took place at the airport in Wau, in northwestern South Sudan.
+The incident took place at the airport in Wau, in the nation's northwest.

+Ateny said the pilot overshot the runway, dropping onto an unpaved ground.

+The plane's right wing hit a car and a fire started on the right side of the plane, Ateny said.
+The pilot opened the door near the tail, which was not on fire.

+Initially authorities were not able to find all the passengers because they fled the scene.

-Both Wal Achieng, an official at South Supreme Airlines in Wau, and Ateny said 43 people were on board.
-Achieng said of those, 40 were adults and three were children.
+Wal Achieng, an official at South Supreme Airlines in Wau, said the plane carried 40 adults and three children.
+Twenty-five were taken to hospitals, Achieng said.
+Three remain hospitalized with minor injuries, Ateny said.

-Achieng said 25 people were taken to a hospital and 18 are safe and have gone back to their homes.

 "The weather was not good," Achieng said, citing very cloudy conditions.

 The plane was headed from the capital, Juba, to Wau.
-Ateny said the plane overshot the runway when it encountered fog around 2 p.m. local time and caught fire when it hit the ground.
 Juba is located in the southern region of the country.

 Achieng said the fire initially led many people to think there would be no survivors.